-5. One Member State cannot be "Sponsor" and "Signatory" at the same time.
+5. One Member State cannot be "Author/Co-author" and "Signatory" at the same time.

-6. Once the Draft Resolution has been introduced delegates cannot add themselves to the list of Sponsors anymore.
+6. Once the Draft Resolution has been introduced delegates cannot add themselves to the list of Authors/co-authors anymore.
 However, they can be removed from the list by passing a request in written form to the Chairs.
-If the Draft Resolution does not have the number of Sponsors required, the document will be removed from the Floor immediately.
+If the Draft Resolution does not have the number of Authors/co-authors required, the document will be removed from the Floor immediately.